dannycab/phy481msu_f2018/index.md

 #### Help Sessions

-(Times listed at the top of the syllabus) Help sessions/office hours are to facilitate your learning.
+(Times will be listed at the top of the syllabus) Help sessions/office hours are to facilitate your learning.
 We encourage attendance - plan on working in small groups, our role will be as learning coaches.
 Both sessions are homework-centric, but we will not be explicitly telling anyone how to do the homework (how would that help you learn?)
 I strongly encourage you to start all problems on your own.
 If you come to help sessions "cold", the value of homework to you will be greatly reduced.

 ### Grading and Exams